India remains the top source market as GCC countries prepare to entice visitors at Arabian Travel Market 2017

 - Oman has seen a 60% increase in arrivals from India over the last five years

-Major tourism hotspots in the GCC are experiencing a surge in Indian visitors as the region prepares to showcase its offering to leisure and business travellers at this year’s Arabian Travel Market, at Dubai World Trade Centre, April 24-27.
+Major tourism hotspots in the GCC are experiencing a surge in Indian visitors as the region prepares to showcase its offering to leisure and business travelers at this year’s Arabian Travel Market, at Dubai World Trade Center, April 24-27.

-In both Dubai and Abu Dhabi, India was the top performing source market in 2016.
-In Dubai, 1.8 million nationals arrived last year compared to 1.6 million in 2015 and in Abu Dhabi, which welcomed a record-breaking 4.4 million visitors in total in 2016, 323,388 were Indian.
-According to the figures from Abu Dhabi Tourism and Culture Authority, this marks an increase of 15% on 2015.
+In both Dubai and Abu Dhabi, India was the top-performing source market in 2016.
+In Dubai, 1.8 million nationals arrived last year compared to 1.6 million in 2015, and in Abu Dhabi, which welcomed a record-breaking 4.4 million visitors in total in 2016, 323,388 were Indian.
+According to the figures from Abu Dhabi Tourism and Culture Authority, this marks an increase of 15% in 2015.

 Earlier this year, Sheikh Abdullah bin Nasser bin Khalifa Al Thani, Prime Minister of Qatar and Minister of Interior, met with Indian Prime Minister Narendra Modi to discuss the topic of visas on arrival for Indian nationals.
 When the new regulations are introduced, the transit market is also set to benefit, bringing even higher numbers into Qatar and building on the 182,920 who visited in the first half of 2016.